 In the UK several large-scale CCS demonstration projects have been far in the planning but they have all been cancelled for financial reasons.
-More recently Drax Power Station has installed a pilot plant to capture CO_2 from a biomass fired unit (BECCS) and plans exist to build full-scale at one of the units at Drax by 2027 [26].
-Tata Chemicals is working on a CCU project and is about to install an amine based CC plant to recover 40,000 tpa CO_2 from a natural gas fired CHP plant.
-The captured CO_2 will be used for manufacturing of food and medical grade sodium bicarbonate [27].
+More recently Drax Power Station has installed a pilot plant to capture CO2 from a biomass fired unit (BECCS) and plans exist to a build full-scale facility at one of the units at Drax by 2027 [50].
+In late 2022, Drax also made an agreement with Respira in the USA, to stimulate the implementation of their BECCS technology, securing carbon dioxide removals certificates for Respira totalling 2 million metric tons of CO2 over a 5 year period.[51]
+Operation at Tata Chemicals Europe's first industrial scale CC plant in the UK began in mid 2021, and reported capture of >40 ktons of CO2 in the first year of operation.[52,53, ] The captured CO2 is classified as food and pharmaceutical grade, and is used specifically for medical grade sodium bicarbonate (Ecokarb®) production.